-- symbol (pybamm.Symbol) - - symbol to simplify (The) -
+- symbol (pybamm.
+Symbol) The symbol to simplify - clear_domains (bool) Whether to remove a symbol's domain when simplifying.
+Default is True.

-- pybamm.Symbol - · Simplified symbol
+- pybamm.Symbol - Simplified symbol

+'''

 pybamm.simplify_if_constant(symbol, keep_domains=False)

+'''

 Utility function to simplify an expression tree if it evalutes to a constant scalar, vector or matrix if children are associative (addition, subtraction, etc) then try to find groups of constant children (that produce a value) and simplify them to a single term